View Details Explore Now →

 Practice Insight: Mini Case Study

 A small biotechnology company in Cambridge developed a novel diagnostic kit for detecting a rare genetic disorder.
 During clinical trials, several participants experienced false negative results due to a manufacturing defect.
 Affected individuals relied on the inaccurate test results and did not seek appropriate treatment, leading to adverse health outcomes.
 The company faced multiple lawsuits alleging negligence and product liability.
-The company's professional liability insurance policy covered the legal costs and settlements, preventing the company from going bankrupt.
-This case highlights the importance of rigorous quality control and adequate insurance coverage for biotechnology companies.
+The company's Professional Haftpflichtversicherung policy covered the legal costs and settlements, preventing the company from going bankrupt.
+This case highlights the importance of rigorous quality control and adequate Insurance Coverage for biotechnology companies.

 Future Outlook: 2026-2030